Priyanshi231/AI-Emotion-Music-Recommender/README.md

 -   **Machine Learning**: TensorFlow/Keras, OpenCV
 -   **Music Source**: Spotify API, YouTube Music API, or another music database.

-## 🚀 Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.

-### Prerequisites

--   Python 3.8+
--   Node.js and npm
--   A webcam (for real-time detection)

 ## Usage

 1. Navigate to the homepage.